Sumichaaan19/ubepandan/README.md

  ./install.sh
 ```

--You can always just copy the config files if they aren't working well.

 ## 🎨 Theme

 This rice is based on the **EVA01** and **JOKER** color theme, Waybar, and terminal colors.

+## Notes
+-You can always just manually install dependencies and copy the config files if they aren't
+ working well.
+The install script will only work perfectly for those who have freshly installed
+ Arch-Linux.
+-If you are using low-end laptops or you just want to reduce power consumption.
+You can just
+ delete the cava code in waybar.conf.
+That thing is a battery hog.